KushagraKarira/Debloat/README.md

 # Debloat

+## This repo is now moved to https://github.com/KushagraKarira/Scripts/tree/master/Debloat
+>> Collection of similar scripts

 It started as a personal  project with me getting those ADs off my RN4X and then Debloating some other MI phones.
 The results were outstanding.
 > Better battery life